michalgebauer/michalgebauer.github.io/src/pages/08-16-2018-graphql-vs-rest/index.md

 ## Should we throw away REST?

 GraphQL wins in situations where the network connection is in question such as front-end to back-end communication.
-Interraction among systems placed in the same datacenter will not get that much of benefits and there is the room were good old REST might survive.
-I personaly like both of them but prefer GraphQL for the front-end.
+Interaction among systems placed in the same data center will not get that much of benefits and there is the room were good old REST might survive.
+I personally like both of them but prefer GraphQL for the front-end.

 Thanks for reading, stay tunned for more posts to come.